Lack of backend may be a strong barrier for mobile developers on their way to success. Ok. If not a success but at least an own app in the app store.

-There are tons of mBaaS (firebase, backendless, etc.) that have been appearing and dying since sad success-fail story of Parse.
-That’s the first reason not to rely on them, the second is that I just don’t want to pay.
-God knows, what if the app takes off.
-So I also want it to be open-source to feel free to deploy on my server and for the community to fix bugs)))
+There are tons of mBaaS (Firebase, Backendless, etc.) that have been appearing and dying since the sad success-fail story of Parse.
+That’s the first reason not to fully rely on them.

 Here is an exhaustive list of mBaaS alternatives.
-Feel free to share your experience with any of them.
+I would love to hear about your experience with any of them.

 You may feel confident in Parse because you may think that the open-source version is the same that was deployed on the service itself.
-This is surprising (and may probably get you angry one day), because the docs are the same, but parse server is not.
+This is surprising, and may even get you angry one day, because the docs are the same, but Parse server is not.
 By the way, these guys reinvented the original parse service.

 Here is an almost correct list of what is missing in the open-sourced version.
-Analytics, in-app purchase validation, server-side jobs and functions are the most disappointing missing features.
-Community has already implemented dashboard, push-notifications and email adapter.
-I haven’t tried realtime live-queries, probably they are also missing.
+Analytics, in-app purchase validation, server-side jobs, and functions are the most disappointing missing features.
+The community has already implemented a dashboard, push notifications, and email adapter.
+I haven’t tried real-time live-queries, probably they are also missing.

-Unfortunately, I’ve got a project that utilizes open-sourced Parse server and maybe one day I’ll write a post, named “disappointing how-to articles about Parse scalability”.
+Unfortunately, I’ve got a project that utilizes open-sourced Parse server, and maybe one day I’ll write a post, named “disappointing how-to articles about Parse”.

 I’m definitely going to keep an eye on it and maybe try one day.

-I’ve also found it interesting, though it’s just restful api for mongo db.
-May be a good intermediate solution between complete mobile backend and handmade backend.
+I’ve also found it interesting, though it’s just a restful API for MongoDB.
+Maybe a good intermediate solution between a fine mobile backend and a handmade backend.

-I’m sure, one day one of this server-side swift frameworks will obtain so powerful ecosystem, that will allow it to overcome other mBaaS solutions.
+I’m sure, one day one of these server-side swift frameworks will obtain so powerful ecosystem, that will allow it to overcome other mBaaS solutions.
 But now, I’m waiting.

-Feathers is so hipster-friendly, that I couldn’t miss it in my post.
-It’s feature set seems very cool, but God saves me from JS, that’s why I will never keep an eye on it.
+Feathers library is so hipster-friendly, that I couldn’t miss it in my post.
+Its feature set seems very cool, but frankly, I'm not a fan of JS in general, so that might not be the project I would keep an eye on.

 Though Usergrid seems a little bit heavy-weight, it is the BaaS I’ve finished my research on.

-What I’ve liked in it is that it’s old (maybe stable), backed by powerful Apache, has very active community and fresh repository.
+What I liked about it is that it looks more mature, backed by powerful Apache, and has a more or less active community and a fresh repository.

-It covers the complete feature set except server-side functions and in-app validation, that I’m going to implement myself probably as a tiny microservice.
+- It covers the complete feature set except for server-side functions and in-app validation.

-It has also nice social network features such as following and nested groups that that may generate updates feeds and events.
+- It has also nice built-in social network features for entities such as following and nested groups that may trigger update events.

-It utilizes Cassandra, Elasticsearch and is deployed under Tomcat.
+- It utilizes Cassandra, and Elasticsearch and is deployed under Tomcat.